dwhinham/OSXMP/README.md

 Scenemusic player for Macintosh.

 Currently in very early stages.
-It plays, it stops, it has a PatternScope.
+It plays, it stops, it has a rudimentary playlist and a PatternScope.
 Nothing else yet.

 ### Supported file formats
   * Any tracker format [libxmp](http://xmp.sourceforge.net) supports (most common ProTracker/FastTracker/ImpulseTracker etc.)